blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

   <em>Figure 5: The worksheet "Cases" in Tableau.</em>
 </p>

 Once we have created the individual worksheets, we combine them into a single dashboard in Tableau.
-This dashboard integrates all the visualizations and provides a comprehensive view of the data.
+This dashboard integrates all the visualisations and provides a comprehensive view of the data.
 An example of the final dashboard can be seen in Figure 6.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_6.png"/>